- Community Resources

 Subjects should give uncoerced, informed consent to their participation in the research.

 The Board's mandate is provided by a policy passed by the COA All College Meeting in March of 2007.
-Its current members include: Nancy Andrews, Mary Cline, Gray Cox, Heath Cabot (chair), and Ken Hill.
+Its current members include: Nancy Andrews, John Anderson, and Heath Cabot (chair).

 To contact the committee send an email to Heath Cabot (chair) at firstname.lastname@example.org.

 Is an ERRB application optional or required for the work I am planning?

 Federal Law requires an application and ERRB approval for any work that is, in a specific and technical sense, "research" on "human subjects."